At Haigh’s we are proud to be a specialist chocolate retailer making chocolate from the cocoa bean.

 Haigh’s Dark Chocolate Cocoa Pod is a true to life size and shape of the cocoa pod.

 Made from 100g of Haigh’s premium dark chocolate and hand finished with a delicate bronze lustre, the Pod is hand packaged into a clear recyclable cylinder with gold coloured caps.
 Priced at $19.50.

 During the chocolate making process the outer shells of roasted cocoa beans are removed to leave small nibs.
 These richly flavoured Ecuadorian cocoa nibs have been delicately coated in premium dark chocolate to create an amazing chocolate experience.

 The unique crunchy texture and nib flavours are accompanied with well-developed fruit notes such as banana, passionfruit and ripe plums.
 The light chocolate coating enables the cocoa characters to prevail with a moreish bittersweet finish.

-	The Dark Chocolate Half Pod is made from Haigh’s premium chocolate, filled with dark chocolate coated cocoa nibs and packaged by hand.
-140g $16.95.
+The Dark Chocolate Half Cocoa Pod is made from Haigh's premium chocolate, filled with dark chocolate coated cocoa nibs and packaged by hand.
+Priced at $16.95.

 All About The Cocoa Pod & Cocoa Beans

 Chocolate is made from cacao beans which come from the fruit pod of the cacao tree (Thebroma cacao).
 Like wine grapes, cacao or cocoa beans have different characteristics depending on area of origin, soil, temperature, sunshine and rainfall.